yaskovdev/blog/_posts/2017-11-27-shape-of-your-unit-tests-says-a-lot-about-their-quality.md

 Unit test methods should have the shape of the horizontal rectangle.
 If this is not the case (e.g., they look more like a square or a vertical rectangle), this is a sign that you have duplicates in your unit tests.
 Refactor.

-By the way, this rule can be extrapolated from test methods to methods in general.
+By the way, this rule can be applied to all methods.
 And even to classes.
 Though for classes the proportions may be _a bit_ "less horizontal".